-Nearly all available information on surface currents available from the HO must be reformatted to meet the standards of this Product Specification (Figure 10.1- the S-111 format).
-This means (a) populating the carrier metadata block (Clause 12.3) with the relevant data and (b) reorganizing the speed and direction data when using the encoding rules (see ANNEX G - HDF5 ENCODING).
+Nearly all available information on surface currents available from the HO must be reformatted to meet the standards of this Product Specification (Clause 10).
+This means (a) populating the carrier metadata block (Clause 12.3) with the relevant data and (b) reorganizing the speed and direction data when using the encoding rules (see also ANNEX G - HDF5 ENCODING).